Gauge is important because everyone crochets with a different tension. Learning how to work a gauge swatch is very important.

 Gauge: 10 stitches x 10 rows in sc = 2” x 2”

-This gauge measurement is telling us that when the designer created this sweater, she laid out the item on a table and measured a 2-inch by 2-inch square.
+This gauge measurement tells us that when the designer created this sweater, she laid out the item on a table and measured a 2-inch by 2-inch square.
 When she did so, that square was 10 sc stitches wide and 10 sc rows tall.

 So how do Lucy and Tina check their stitch size to make sure it is close to that of the designer?